English Editing for International Graduate Students

 - The EEIGS coordinator will seek a volunteer editor for each request and will report the results to the student.
 Students may request a specific editor; however, all requests will initially go through the EEIGS coordinator.

-- Submitted requests up to 10 double-spaced pages will be returned within 5 days.
+- Submitted requests up to 10 double-spaced pages will be returned within 5 business days; longer papers may require extra time.

 How to request editing services from EEIGS: